jtrfs/my-Portfolio-On-Udacity/README.md

 # PROJECTS ON UDACITY - Front-End Developer Nanodegree

-the projects I have made or I am working on or I am going to finish as part of the Front-End Web Developer Nanodegree Program.
+*the projects I have made or I am working on or I am going to finish as part of the Front-End Web Developer Nanodegree Program*

 ## :large_blue_circle: Project deadlines - Phase II (6 months) - Feb 15 through Aug 15, 2018